gorodonry/Advent-of-Code-2023/README.md

 Day 7 - managed my first implementations of structs, also first time using enums!
 Today's challenge was fun... after I read the task properly (took me like 5 tries, no wonder my code wasn't working)...

 Took me waaaaayy too long to figure out that lcm(a, b, c) = lcm(a, lcm(b, c)) for day 8.
 Pretty chill once I figured that out - before that my solution worked, I just lost patience waiting for it to calculate the answer after 15 minutes went by.

+Starting to get the hang of rust by day 9 :)